tartley/resume/Jonathan-Hartley-résumé.md

                    to provide dynamic on-instance firewalling.
-I also produced & presented training courses for the inexperienced team, (e.g had never written GoLang before) which were later requested across the division, across the division, especially around Cloud's massive Python test suite, bringing hundreds of developers up to speed on how to contribute *good* tests, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves faster and more reliable.
+I also produced & presented training courses for the inexperienced team, (e.g had never written GoLang before) which were later requested across the division, especially around Cloud's massive Python test suite, bringing hundreds of developers up to speed on how to contribute *good* tests, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves faster and more reliable.

 **Able.ag,**\      Creating REST web APIs in Python, **Antidote.me,**\  ingesting, transforming and indexing large amounts of data.